PogZimi/Fun_with_cpp/README.md

 *I'm a self-taught kiddo, not a professional or a college student; rather, I consider myself a learner in this vast field.
 I welcome constructive feedback and suggestions for improvement.
 Let's share our knowledge and experiences in the spirit of learning and growth.*

+I basically use this repo as a code archival system lol!

 # I am a *proud* & *passionate self taught genius methhead playboy programmer!*
 # *"Code is poetry written by the mind, executed by the machine."* - Dennis Ritchie